 Professional development for educators

-The rights of students with disability
+The Disability Standards for Education set out the rights of students with disability, including:

-- The rights of students with disability
+- Not discriminating against students with disability

 - How to ensure reasonable adjustments are fair to individual students with disability

-- Working together with the student, their family and/or other associates.
+- Working together with the student, their family and/or other associates

-The Royal Children’s Hospital (RCH) factsheets
+The Royal Children’s Hospital (RCH) fact sheets

 RCH Melbourne has developed Kids Health Info fact sheets to increase understanding of a child’s medical condition and/or treatment.
 All medical conditions and disabilities are listed alphabetically on the website linking to the relevant fact sheets.